 Question: When are applications due?

 Answer: The application deadline is November 1.
-Both the application to CASPA and to the ISU Graduate School (click on the green "How to Apply" button) must be submitted by this date.
+Both the application to CASPA and to the ISU Graduate School (click on the "Apply Now" button) must be submitted by this date.

 Question: May I send my PA Program application directly to ISU?

 Answer: No. You must apply through the Centralized Application Service for Physician Assistants, or CASPA.
 The CASPA application requires official transcripts, 3 letters of recommendation and an application fee.
 CASPA's application cycle opens up the middle of April and the application deadline is November 1.

 You must also submit an application to Idaho State University's Graduate School (click on the "Apply Now" button).
 The Graduate School application requires official transcripts, GRE scores and an application fee.
 When completing the Graduate School application, select the Fall semester for the year you are applying for admission.

 CASPA does not send your transcripts to Idaho State University.

 Question: What process does the program use to review applications?